Little-Town-Labs/website/.ruru/memory-bank/systemPatterns.md

 ```

 **Key Architectural Principles:**
-*   **Modularity:** FlyteCode provides reusable AI components.
+*   **Modularity:** AeroCode provides reusable AI components.
 HomeschoolingMinds and the Data Analytics Consultancy are distinct service offerings.
-*   **Scalability:** Cloud-native solutions (e.g., Snowflake for DAC) and a scalable agent framework (FlyteCode) are prioritized.
+*   **Scalability:** Cloud-native solutions (e.g., Snowflake for DAC) and a scalable agent framework (AeroCode) are prioritized.
-*   **AI-Assisted Development:** FlyteCode is leveraged to accelerate development and automate tasks within both HomeschoolingMinds and the Data Analytics Consultancy.
+*   **AI-Assisted Development:** AeroCode is leveraged to accelerate development and automate tasks within both HomeschoolingMinds and the Data Analytics Consultancy.
 *   **API-Driven:** Interactions between systems and with external services are primarily API-based.

 ## Key Technical Decisions & Rationale

-**1. FlyteCode as a Foundational AI Layer:**
+**1. AeroCode as a Foundational AI Layer:**
-    *   **Decision:** Develop FlyteCode as a central AI agent system rather than building bespoke AI for each product.
+    *   **Decision:** Develop AeroCode as a central AI agent system rather than building bespoke AI for each product.
     *   **Rationale:** Promotes reusability, standardization, and accelerates development of AI features across all Little Town Labs initiatives.
 Allows for focused expertise in agent development.

 **2. HomeschoolingMinds Technology Stack:**